Albin0208/Parser-in-ruby/README.md

 rake test
 ```

-***Note***: The interpreter test assuemses that all the parser test and lexer test works correcly since it uses those for its tests
+***Note***: The interpreter test assumes that all the parser test and lexer test works correctly since it uses those for its tests

 ## License
 This project is released under the MIT License.
 See the [LICENSE](https://github.com/Albin0208/Parser-in-ruby/blob/master/LICENSE) file for details.